Hello Class!

 Sets are constructed as elements in curly braces.

-Dictionaries are constructed as key:value
+Dictionaries are constructed as key:value pairs in curly braces.

 {'RI': 'Rhode Island', 'MA': 'Massachusetts', 'VT': 'Vermont'}